Address for Correspondence: Danyar Cholponbaev, International School of Medicine, Bishkek, Kyrgyzstan

 After the preparation and informed consent an open procedure has been performed: the distal portion of the aorto-right ventricular tunnel was sutured under cardiopulmonary bypass and normothermia.
 The ascending aorta was opened after aortic clamping.
 The tunnel orifice was detected at the left coronary artery normal disposition, about 25x30 mm in diameter.
-LCA originated 30-40 mm below the orifice, it was not possible to perform plastic surgery.
-It was decided to close the right ventricular end of the tunnel.
-Access through RA.
-Tunnels orifice in RV was situated from the septal cusp papillary muscles of the RV and reached the fibrous annulus and continued along to the commissure between the anterior and posterior cusps.
+LCA originated 30-40 mm below the orifice; it was not possible to perform plastic surgery.
+It was decided to close the right ventricular end of the tunnel and access through RA.
+Tunnels orifice in RV was situated from the septal cusp papillary muscles of the RV, reached the fibrous annulus, and continued along to the commissure between the anterior and posterior cusps.
 Orifice was sutured with a continuous stitch and additional figure-of-eight plication on pledgets.
 There were no complications in postoperative period.
-After ten days a repeated coronary angiography showed minimal residual flow along the posterior RV wall through an aorto-right ventricular tunnel.
+After ten days, a repeated coronary angiography showed minimal residual flow along the posterior RV wall through an aorto-right ventricular tunnel.

 Figure 2.
 A, B - Angiography data 10 days after.
-Functioning aorto-right ventricular tunnel.
-Visualized accumulation of contrast agent in stitches area in the right ventricle and flow through the suture.
+There is functioning aorto-right ventricular tunnel, visualized accumulation of contrast agent in stitches area in the right ventricle and flow through the suture.

-In our case an open procedure was performed: the tunnel distal orifice сlosure, which was subsequently recanalized.
+In our case an open procedure was performed: the tunnel distal orifice closure, which was subsequently recanalized.

 Conclusion: The aorto-right ventricular tunnel with the associated LCA anomaly is a very rare abnormality that is found in clinical practice.
-In our case open surgical intervention was perfomed under cardiopulmonary bypass.
+In our case, open surgical intervention was performed under cardiopulmonary bypass.
 The RV orifice of tunnel was sutured through the right atrial access.
-There is also an opinion about the opportunity of the distal tunnel portion closure with occluder implantation which can lead to complete occlusion.
+There is also an opinion about the opportunity of the distal tunnel portion closure with occluder implantation, which can lead to complete occlusion.

 Conflict of interest: None to declare